RobHolme/CloudRegionAPI/README.md

 ### Parameters

 __CloudProvider \<string\>__ : The name of the specific cloud provider.
-Must be one of "AWS", "Azure", "OCI", "GoogleCloud", "DigitalOcean", "Akamai", or "CloudFlare"
+Must be one of "AWS", "Azure", "AzureGovernment", AzureChina", "AzureGermany", "OCI", "GoogleCloud", "DigitalOcean", "Akamai", or "CloudFlare"

 e.g. ```curl http://127.0.0.1/api/subnets/aws```